grebdevs/spring-boot/README.md

 ---     | ---
 my-web  | A personal website with a REST API and database connection.
-Heroku version [here](https://github.com/grebdevs/spring-boot-web) jms     | JMS client with a web interface to send and receive messages using an ActiveMQ broker, optionally connected as Docker containers
+Heroku version [here](https://github.com/grebdevs/spring-boot-web) jms     | JMS client with a web interface to send and receive messages using an ActiveMQ broker, optionally connected as Docker containers sec     | Spring security with AngularJS, modular project with separate resource server and oauth2 authentication server

 ---
 #### Keywords